 Direct admission entry provides select incoming first-time freshmen matriculating directly out of high school an opportunity to enter directly into the graduate phase of the program and receive a guaranteed DPT seat, provided progression standards and cohort requirements are met as outlined in the Carroll University catalog.
 The DPT program comprises six total years of study for students who are directly admitted (freshman level of entry) with approved 3+3 majors.

-Non-direct admission entry is granted to first-time freshman and transfer applicants who do not receive direct admission and earn sixty or more credits at Carroll and have the intention of receiving or have received a Carroll bachelor's degree.
-A mathematical advantage is awarded to Carroll non-direct admission students and also have the option of completing their undergraduate and DPT studies at an accelerated six-year completion rate.
+Competitive admission applies to first-time freshman and transfer applicants who do not receive direct admission as a high school student.
+Competitive candidates who earn sixty or more credits at Carroll and have the intention of receiving or have received a Carroll bachelor's degree receive a mathematical advantage in the graduate level review process.
+Competitive candidates also have the option of completing their undergraduate and DPT studies at an accelerated six-year completion rate.

 (Students earning a bachelor's degree outside of Carroll)

-Non-traditional admission entry is designated to students who received their baccalaureate degree at an institution outside of Carroll and is reviewed in the competitive review process with non-direct admission students.
-Non-traditional applicants are required to apply through the Physical Therapist Centralized Application Service (PTCAS).
+This admission process is for those with an undergraduate degree at an institution outside of Carroll.
+Candidates are reviewed in the competitive review process with Carroll competitive admission students.
+Prior degree applicants are required to apply through the Physical Therapist Centralized Application Service (PTCAS).
 Please reference www.ptcas.org for more information.